junxit/us-congress-bills-110/metadata.md

 - 2008-07-21 — Introduced in House
 - 2008-07-21 — Introduced in House
 - 2008-07-21 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-09-27 — Committee on Oversight and Government discharged.
+- 2008-09-27 — Committee on Oversight and Government discharged.
+- 2008-09-27 — Considered by unanimous consent. (consideration: CR H10209)
+- 2008-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-27 — Mr. Clay asked unanimous consent to discharge from committee and consider.
+- 2008-09-27 — On passage Passed without objection. (text: CR H10209)
+- 2008-09-27 — Passed/agreed to in House: On passage Passed without objection.(text: CR H10209)